 After your Treasure Island adventure, skip up north to enjoy John’s Pass.
 The entertaining fishing village and boardwalk sit on the waterfront at the southern tip of Madeira Beach.

-Looking for one of the best beaches on Treasure Island?
+Looking for one of the most beautiful beaches on Treasure Island?
 Sunset Beach can be found on the southern tip.
 This beach is famous for its spectacular sunsets that scatter across its aquamarine waters.

 Famous among locals, this sandy shore is a blissful hideaway.
 Grab your surfboard or paddleboard and get on the waves.
 Sunset Beach is also one of the best spots for water sports activities in the area.
 There’s also a lifeguard on duty seasonally.